BernardQuatermass/exim-wiki/EximVersion475RC.md

 Candidate (RC) for a new release and the final release.
 The policy
 states:

-> &ldquo;
->
-> *Those who test RCs get to ensure that their platform is a first-class supported platform for a release, and the final release should be cleanly buildable and working on their platform*.. raw:: html
+> *Those who test RCs get to ensure that their platform is a first-class supported platform for a release, and the final release should be cleanly buildable and working on their platform
-> :   &rdquo;
->

 We attempt to work with OS packagers who work with us, and if time permits we will try to chase up to get a response from the OSes listed here, if there is a contact name to reach (and a reasonable chance of us